-Fair values of financial assets and liabilities carried at amortized cost as at 31 December 2021 and 2020 approximated their carrying amounts (except for the borrowings).
+Fair values of financial assets and liabilities carried at amortized cost as at 31 December 2022 and 2021 approximated their carrying amounts (except for the borrowings).

-The Group estimated the fair value of the borrowings using the Level 1 valuation technique based on quoted market prices as of 31 December 2021 in the amount of UAH 12,183 million (carrying amount: UAH 12,142 million).
-For other financial assets and liabilities the Group applied Level 3 in the fair value hierarchy, except for cash and cash equivalents that classified as Level 1.
+The Group estimated the fair value of the borrowings using the Level 2 valuation technique based on quoted market prices as of 31 December 2022 in the amount of UAH 8,134 million (carrying amount: UAH 14,744 million).
+For other financial assets and liabilities the Group applied Level 3 in the fair value hierarchy, except for cash and cash equivalents that are classified as Level 1 and Ukrainian government bonds (as part of short-term investments) that are classified as Level 2.